Endorsements and Alignments

 To learn more about Intuit, visit www.intuit.com

-- Arkansas – Arkansas Department of Career Education Industry-Recognized Certifiacation list.
-ESB rank is Level Two in Business and Marketing Education.
+- Arkansas – Arkansas Department of Career Education Industry-Recognized Certification list.
+The ESB rank is Level Two in Business and Marketing Education.

-- South Dakota – State-Approved Industry Recognited Credentials list in both Business Management & Administration and Finance Clusters.
+- South Dakota – State-Approved Industry Recognized Credentials list in both Business Management & Administration and Finance Clusters.

-- Oklahoma – Approved Assessment list in Business Management & Administratin, and the Marketing, Sales & Services cluster.
+- Oklahoma – Approved Assessment list in Business Management & Administration, and the Marketing, Sales & Services cluster.

-- Ohio – ESB is valued at 3 points on the Industry Recognized Credential List in these career fields: Business, Marketing & Finance; Hospitality & Tourism
+- Ohio – ESB is valued at three points on the Industry Recognized Credential List in these career fields: Business, Marketing & Finance; Hospitality & Tourism.

 - Louisiana: ESB is the exam required to receive the statewide Micro-Enterprise Credential.
 To learn more, visit louisianabelieves.com and click on Micro-Enterprise Credential Fact Sheet.